harry720320/TDR-Agent/README.md

 - GPT-4 Turbo - High-performance model
 - GPT-3.5 Turbo - Legacy model

+**Configuration Storage:**
+- All configuration is stored in `tdr_config.json` file
+- This file is automatically created when you save settings through the web interface
+- Configuration is loaded automatically on application startup
+- The file contains sensitive information (API tokens) and should not be committed to version control

 ## Installation

 1. **Clone or download the project files**